A New Way to Manage Your Fleet of IoT Connected Devices

 Using Resin.io, you can develop iteratively, deploy safely, and manage at scale.
 With InfluxData, you can always have a direct view into the state of each of your devices so you know what changes you need to make to keep them running efficiently.
 The combination of these two solutions will allow you to focus on writing great applications without the stress of keeping your devices running correctly and up to date.

-Watch the webinar on a new way to use deploy, monitor, and manage your fleet of IoT connected devices with Resin.io & InfluxData by clicking on the download button on the right.
+Watch the webinar on a new way to use deploy, monitor, and manage your fleet of IoT connected devices with Resin.io & InfluxData by filling out the form and clicking on the download button on the right.
 This will open the recording.

 • Chris Churilo: Director Product Marketing, InfluxData